 It wasn’t until the Spanish princess Maria Theresa was betrothed to France’s Louis XIV that chocolate started to spread across the European continent, all thanks to a gift of chocolate.
 Once in France, it became a treat of the royalty and the Sun King, Louis XIV, even appointed someone to sell the treat.
 As the popularity of chocolate spread, it also gained a reputation as an aphrodisiac, and the art and literature of the time highlights just that.
 Then again, Marquis de Sade was also thought to use chocolate to hide the flavor of poisons.

-So many places have their own history with chocolate, and in turn there’s so many fascinating stories and legends surrounding the treat that evolved from cocoa beans.
+So many places have their own history with chocolate, and in turn there are so many fascinating stories and legends surrounding the treat that evolved from cocoa beans.
 For a ‘bite’ or two more of chocolate’s history, come visit us on one of our many cooking vacations around the world.

 By Liz Hall